tomeryeh/demo/cabble/docs/tutorial.md

 	}
 ```

-We first set in localstorage the new userType with `userController.setUserType`.
+Cabble first set in localstorage the new userType with `userController.setUserType`.
-Then with `onUserChangeType` Cabble will update the user icon in GIS.
+Then it updates the user icon in GIS (in `onUserChangeType`).
 It will also remove all the candidates because they now mismatch the user type of interest.
-Finally we re-add the `subscribeToUsers` and `subscribeToPositions` because we must change theirs filtering accordinly to the new user type.
+Finally we re-add the `subscribeToUsers` and `subscribeToPositions` because we must
+change theirs filtering accordingly to the new user type.

 ### Subscribe to users change

 ```javascript
 	subscribeToUsers: function() {